Chart Color Schemes

 Bracken Ridge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Major initiatives include Brendale Data Supernode, Bracken Ridge Tavern Renovation and Extension, Gateway Motorway, Bracken Ridge to Pine River Upgrade, and Lomandra Park Estate.
-The following list details those most relevant.
+AreaSearch has identified 24 projects that could impact the area's performance.
+Notable ones include Brendale Data Supernode, Bracken Ridge Tavern Renovation and Extension, Gateway Motorway, Bracken Ridge to Pine River Upgrade, and Lomandra Park Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.